Greek recoverable gas reserves seen topping 600 bcm, commission says - NewsBreak

 Collecting seismic data through survey vessels is a key step in gas exploration to identify potential reserves.
 Greece aims to conclude a first round of all seismic research by March 2023.

-A consortium of TotalEnergies (TTEF.PA), Exxon Mobil (XOM.N) and Hellenic Petroleum (HEPr.AT), licensed to explore at two blocks off Crete, has not concluded the process yet.
+A consortium of TotalEnergies, Exxon Mobil and Hellenic Petroleum, licensed to explore at two blocks off Crete, has not concluded the process yet.

 Environmental groups have also appealed an assessment by authorities on the environmental impact of gas exploration off Crete, saying it fails to include the impact of seismic surveys on sea mammals and that the potential risk of exploration outweighed any benefits.
 A court ruling is pending.